hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 <p align="center"> <b>Figure: Create Block Hash </b> </p>

 The last two lines of `create_block()` creates the block header and the block by calling the respective constructors, and then returns the created block.
-The final created simplifed block is illustrated in Figure: _Simplified Block Creation Summary_.
+The final created simplified block is illustrated in Figure: _Simplified Block Creation Summary_.

 <p align="center">
   <img src="figures/simplified_block_summary.png"/>